formsandflows/PACo/Components/PACo_DetailsList_C.md

 This is a responsive canvas component.

-Per item, up to 3 fields can be shown:
+Per details list item, up to 3 fields can be shown:
 * Title which is based on a label control.
 * Subtitle which is based on a label control.
 * Body which is based on a html control.